-LG Optimus Exceed tipped as Verizon prepaid version of LG LucidAlex Wagner - Deputy Managing Editor, News Desk
+LG Optimus Exceed tipped as Verizon prepaid version of LG LucidAlex Wagner - Editorial Director of News and Content

 The LG Lucid line of devices on Verizon recently expanded to two entries with the arrival of the Lucid2, but that doesn't mean that LG and Verizon are done with the original model quite yet.
 According to a report from @evleaks on 9to5Google, the first Lucid is due to make the jump to Verizon's prepaid unit, and in the process it'll be getting a name change to "LG Optimus Exceed."
 The image shared by @evleaks looks similar to the one from the original Lucid's debut in March 2012, but with an updated widget and set of app icons.